ritaturk/xenko-docs/GUIDELINES.md

 ###  <a name="XenkoTerms"> Xenko Terms </a>

 These terms are specific to Xenko and absolutely need to be defined.
-These are terms like Asset, Material, Live Scripting, Graphic Compositor, etc. You should create a dedicated page for each term defining and explaining the concept.
-Add an uid to the page and link it at least every first occurrence of the word in an article.
+These are terms like Asset, Live Scripting, Graphic Compositor, etc. You don't necessary need to create a dedicated page for each term.
+You can define the term in the middle of a parent page if the concept is simple to explain.
+Add the following tagg TODO virgile when we are done in editor doc.
+Then link it at least every first occurrence of the word in an article.
 In addition add a shorter version of the definition as metadata in the page.
 This will be used later to create definition tooltips.

 Example

 ```
-Material.md:
----
-uid: material
-Material: List of properties defining how to render an element.
----

-# Material

-A material can be considered as a list of properties defining how to render an sprite, particle system, or
-model.

-blablabla ...

-HowtoSetDiffuse.md:
-# HOWTO Set the diffuse of a model

-1. Select the @material use by your model. (<- first reference of the document)
+TODO @virgile: update this
 ```

 ###  <a name="VideoGameTerms"> Video Game Terms </a>

 These terms are specific to the game and graphic industry.
-They can either be defined and explained in the Xenko documentation if it makes sense (Example: Forward rendering, etc.) in which case we will follow exactly the same rules as Xenko terms, or explanation can be passed to an external site (wikipedia, etc) in which case we will just provide a short version of the definition for the tooltip and the link to the external website.
-Only the first occurrence of the page will be linked.
+They should be briefly defined in one sentence in the Xenko documentation.
+If the topic is important for Xenko (e.g.: Forward rendering, etc.) we will elaborate more on the matter.
+If not a link to an external site (wikipedia, etc) can also be used.
+The brief definition will be used to build tooltip in the documentation and Game Studio.
+Only the first occurrence of the page should be linked.

 Example
 ```
----
-Shader: block of code defining how to process and render a triangle. (<- inline definition)
----

-# Rendering
+TODO @virgile

-In Xenko you can choose between @forward-rendering and @deffered-rendering. (<-link to a dedicated page).
+In Xenko you can choose between @forward-rendering and @deffered-rendering. (<-link to a dedicated pages).

 Depending on the rendering model the [Shaders](http://wikipedia/shaders) are completely different.
 (<- external reference)